couchbaselabs/dcp-documentation/documentation/concepts.md

 Since the checkpoints on the server use [point-in-time snapshots](concepts.md#point-in-time-snapshots-in-memory-snapshots), the snapshots received by the replica vbuckets and the snapshots persisted by it need not be the same.
 This happens when the replica vbucket persists an incomplete point-in-time snapshot from the active vbucket.
 So while streaming data from the replica vbuckets we must combine disk snapshot and the point-in-time snapshot into one snapshot.
 A caveat here is that the replica vbucket might not have received all the items in the latest point-in-time snapshot, so the DCP client streaming from replica will have to wait till the replica gets all the items in the latest snapshot from the active.

 Consider the below example:
-1) Active vbucket is sending a point-in-time snapshot from 1 to 500, and has sent upto seqno 300.
+1) Active vbucket is sending a point-in-time snapshot from 1 to 500, and has sent up to seqno 300.
 A key K1 might have a value of V1 at seqno 100 and a value of V1' at seqno 400.
 Now due to deduplication, the snapshot holds K1 only at seqno 400.

 2) The replica vbucket persists the items from 1 to 300 as a disk snapshot.